nhoad/flake8-unused-arguments/README.md

 0.0.11
  - Added a new option for ignoring functions decorated with overload.
+ - Added a new option for ignoring dunder methods (double-underscore) methods.

 0.0.10
  - Added new options for ignoring lambdas and nested functions.
 Thanks to João Eiras for contributing these!